Central Virginia

 • 00:37:04

-So they've got, you know, a board of directors, but they've also got a group of advisors, you know, where they've got their foundation, they've got their university, they've got DRPT.
+So they've got a board of directors, but they've also got a group of advisors where they've got their foundation.

 • 00:37:15

-So similar to what we've been talking about, at least that, that one example, there's, there's others we can figure out if there were several that were actually working right.
+So similar to what we've been talking about, at least that one example.

 • 00:37:28